-There are two aspects to our self-evaluation procedures, an evaluation of policy and procedures, and an evaluation of pupil progress.
+There are two aspects to our self-evaluation procedures, an evaluation of policy and procedures, and an evaluation of student progress.

-The following procedures are used for an evaluation of pupil progress:
+The following procedures are used for an evaluation of student progress:

-- Feedback from pupil, parents/carers, teachers/staff and outside agencies.
+- Feedback from student, parents/carers, teachers/staff and outside agencies.

 - GCSE and SATs results.

 - Value added assessments.

 - Standardised assessments.

 - SEND reviews.

 - Tracking and Monitoring of intervention.

-- Annual financial return.

-- Liaison with SEND governor.

-- Student voice.
+- Liaison with SEND governor. - Student voice.